sharmay/pg-env/README.md

 pg${PGV}-<Cluster #>.conf
 ```

-PostgreSQL local configs per are named similarly but starts with (.) dot and stored in worktree folder.
-These will superseed `${GIT_DIR}/pgconfigs/`:
+PostgreSQL local configs per folder are named similarly but starts with (.) dot and stored in worktree folder.
+These will overlay on top of `${GIT_DIR}/pgconfigs/` settings.

 ```
 .pg${PGV}.conf